jagereren/ML-from-scratch/README.md

 - The processing part which consists in analyzing the data
 - The Logistic regression part where you'll find the code for this algorithm, from scratch (i hope that you've some math knowledge :))

-By the way, you can notice that the processing part is quite short, the reason for that is that I focused a lot more on the algorithm part.
+By the way, you can notice that the processing part is quite short, the reason being that I focused a lot more on the algorithm part.